Advanced search

 Driving and using machines

-Gabapentin may produce dizziness, drowsiness and tiredness.
+Gabapentin Thame may produce dizziness, drowsiness and tiredness.
 You should not drive, operate complex machinery or take part in other potentially hazardous activities until you know whether this medication affects your ability to perform these activities.

-Gabapentin contains:
+Gabapentin Thame contains:

 • Methyl parahydroxybenzoate (E218) and Ethyl parahydroxybenozoate (E214), which may cause allergic reactions (possibly delayed).

-3. How to take Gabapentin
+3. How to take Gabapentin Thame

 Always take this medicine exactly as your doctor or pharmacist has told you.
 Check with your doctor or pharmacist if you are not sure.
 Do not take more medicine than prescribed.